WSU-kduncan/ceg3120-cicd-Saucy-tgossett/project4/README-CI.md

   - `-v ${PWD}:/angular-site`: Mounts the current host directory (containing your Angular app `.zip`) into /angular-site inside the container.

-  - `ubuntu`: The base image with Ubuntu.
+  - `node:18-bullseye`: The base image with node:18-bullseye.

 ##### **Step 2: Install Dependencies Inside the Container**